 Heart-shaped nano beads

-The image below shows how a cluster of 170 nanometre-sized beads look under a standard diffraction-limited optical microscope.
+The image below shows how a cluster of beads, each 170 nanometres in size, looks under a standard diffraction-limited optical microscope.
 The image on the right demonstrates the capability of the National Physical Laboratory's super-resolution microscope that uses structured illumination to bypass the diffraction limit and visualise the individual beads.

 Biotechnologists at the National Physical Laboratory (NPL) specialise in the measurement of biomolecules in solution, at interfaces and in cells and tissues.
 They examine the benefits and limitations of different measurement techniques and improve them so that measurements are more robust, comparable, sensitive and accurate.